 The Origins Space Telescope (OST) is an initiative to develop a 2030s large-aperture space telescope, in an L2 orbit, to observe infrared wavelengths in the 5 μm to 1 mm range, for launch roughly 2035.
 Its goal is high redshifts as well investigation of solar system objects such as comets, and extra-solar planet observations.
 Given the far-future time-frame, the concepts have been shifting and can be expected to shift more.

-At present, concepts are being developed, the first (now called Concept 1) for a 9.1m Primary Mirror, and instruments including camera(s), Spectrograph(s) and Polarimeter(s) covering 5 to 660 μm, with instruments cooled to 5K to reduce Thermal Noise, thus increase sensitivity.
-This wavelength-range is similar to Herschel Space Observatory but it would have far more sensitivity due to the cryogenic Temperature.
+Current plans are a 5.9-meter aperture (similar to that of James Webb Space Telescope), with instruments including camera(s), spectrograph(s) and polarimeter(s) covering 2.8 to 588 μm, with instruments cooled to 4.5 K to reduce thermal noise, thus increase sensitivity.
+This wavelength-range is similar to Herschel Space Observatory but with an aperture larger than Herschel's 3.5 meters and with far more sensitivity due to the cryogenic temperature.
+Instruments: